 $45.00 per pound

 We are very happy to have this fan favorite back for another season.
 Arianna is the only four time winner of the coveted Crown Cupping Competition at the Kona Coffee Festival.
 A very small amount of the coffee is produced and Willoughby's is one of the few companies that has it.

 We have had a relationship with Arianna Farms for the past five years.
 Their Ono Kona is a mixture of larger beans, not a single grade; when offered the choice of separating the coffee into multiple grades, we opted to retain the same mix that won the competition.
 The coffee is all washed immediately after harvest and goes through a traditional wetmill process.
 Varietal is a newer Typica varietal.
 The farm also grows 'Old Hawaiian' Guatemalan Typica brought to Kona more than 80 years ago.

-Like many farms in Kona, elevation is does not exceed 2000 feet, however, the moist shoreline micro climate with sunny mornings and misty afternoons, along with warm tropical showers and volcanic soil contribute greatly to the unique cup.
+Like many farms in Kona, elevation does not exceed 2000 feet, however, the moist shoreline micro climate with sunny mornings and misty afternoons, along with warm tropical showers and volcanic soil contribute greatly to the unique cup.
 Coffee is grown pesticide and herbicide free.

 Located in Holualoa on the historic Kona Coffee Belt Road, Arianna Farms overlooks Kona and Kailua Bay.
 Arianna Farm's history begins as a love story.
-Owners Sharon and Robert first came to Kona on their honeymoon and they fell in love with the people, the coffee, and the land and we knew we wanted to become part of the history of this beautiful place.
+Owners Sharon and Robert first came to Kona on their honeymoon and they fell in love with the people, the coffee, and the land and they knew they wanted to become part of the history of this beautiful place.

 The farm possesses rich volcanic soil, along with land that is rich in history -From a royal pig hunting ground for the Hawaiian King to one of the original Kona Coffee farm areas.
 This continues even today as friends come to hunt pig to roast for a family luau and Sharon and Robert continue to nurture and harvest the rare varietal called Old Hawaiian.